cjmcguire88/config-files/README.md

 *My hosts file blocks traffic from over 59,000 different sites known to contain or distribute adware/malware.*

 - `/usr/bin/compile`
-A script I made to automate compiling multiple packages with the Arch Build System
+A script I made to automate compiling multiple packages with the Arch Build System.
+Automatically adds keys with gpg as well.
 Usage: `compile pkg1 pkg2 pkg3`

 ___